thantik/LaserSafetySystem/README.md

 ##Arduino Pin Assignments
 ####These pin assignments are based on the Arduino Nano board

-D2 - Coolant flow monitor (flow meter output{orange wire} to D2, red wire to +5V, black wire to ground)) D3 - Door Switch (Hook up switch between ground and D3)
+  1. D2 - Coolant flow monitor (flow meter output{orange wire} to D2, red wire to +5V, black wire to ground))
+  2. D3 - Door Switch (Hook up switch between ground and D3)
-     (You can add additional microswitches in series to protect the laser tube door and controls door) D4 - Warning buzzer or status LED (Buzzer+ to D4, buzzer- to ground) D5 - Relay trigger to diasable laser fire (+5V to relay VCC, D5 connects to Relay IN, one side of laser enable to relay common, othe side of laser enable to relay NO) A0 - Coolant temperature monitor (Sensor - TMP36) (Pin1 to A0, Pin2 to +5V, Pin3 to ground)
+         (You can add additional microswitches in series to protect the laser tube door and controls door)
+  3. D4 - Warning buzzer (Buzzer+ to D4, buzzer- to ground)
+  4. D5 - Relay trigger to diasable laser fire (+5V to relay VCC, D5 connects to Relay IN, one side of laser enable to relay common, othe side of laser enable to relay NO)
+  5. A0 - Coolant temperature monitor (Sensor - TMP36) (Pin1 to A0, Pin2 to +5V, Pin3 to ground)

 ***
 ####Required Hardware